 Mapping keys for the first time

-Upon launching for the first time, EmulationStation will prompt to set up a controller (called mapping).
+Upon launching for the first time, EmulationStation will prompt to configure a controller/gamepad (called mapping or binding).
 A keyboard can also be used.
+The mapping done here will be the default mapping for EmulationStation and the basic mapping for RetroArch/emulators.
+Emulator mapping can be refined later.

-To start the binding process, press and hold the up key of the chosen device (keyboard or controller).
+To start the mapping process, EmulationStation prompts to HOLD A BUTTON (any button) to start.
+We recommend pressing and holding the up key of the chosen device (keyboard or controller).
 Hold the key for about 3 seconds.

-If you made a mistake with the key mapping before pressing on Done, press the F4 key on the keyboard to go back to the RetroPie terminal and type in sudo reboot
+If you made a mistake with the key mapping before selecting Done, press the F4 key on the keyboard to go back to the RetroPie terminal and type in sudo reboot

 If you made a mistake with key mapping while (stuck) in EmulationStation follow the instructions at the bottom of this post.